The Squad (Irish Republican Army unit): Bloody Sunday

 One of the Apostles' particular targets was the Cairo Gang, a deep-cover British intelligence group, so called since it had either been largely assembled from intelligence officers serving in Cairo or from the Dublin restaurant called the Cairo, which the gang frequented.
 Sir Henry Wilson brought in the Cairo Gang in the middle of 1920 explicitly to deal with Michael Collins and his organisation.
 Given carte blanche in its operations by Wilson, the Cairo Gang adopted the strategy of assassinating members of Sinn Féin unconnected with the military struggle, assuming that this would cause the IRA to respond and bring its leaders into the open.

-The best-known operation executed by the Apostles occurred on what became known as Bloody Sunday, 21 November 1920, when British MI5 officers, linked to the Cairo Gang and significantly involved in spying, were shot at various locations in Dublin (14 were killed, six were wounded).
+The best-known operation executed by the Apostles occurred on what became known as Bloody Sunday, 21 November 1920, when British MI5 officers, linked to the Cairo Gang and significantly involved in spying, were shot at locations in Dublin.
+14 were killed, six were wounded.
 In addition to the "Twelve Apostles", a larger number of IRA personnel were involved in this operation.
 The only IRA man captured during the operation was Frank Teeling.

-In response to the killings, the Auxiliaries retaliated by shooting up a Gaelic football match between Dublin and Tipperary at Croke Park, the proceeds from which were for the Irish Republican Prisoners Fund, killing 14 civilians including one of the players, Michael Hogan, and wounding 68.
+In response to the killings, the Auxiliaries retaliated by shooting up a Gaelic football match between Dublin and Tipperary at Croke Park, the proceeds from which were for the Irish Republican Prisoners Fund.
+14 civilians were killed, including one of the players, Michael Hogan.
+68 people were wounded.
 The Hogan stand at Croke Park is named after him.

-The elimination of the Cairo Gang was seen in Dublin as an intelligence victory, but Lloyd George commented dismissively that his men "... got what they deserved, beaten by counter-jumpers...".
-Winston Churchill added that they were ".. careless fellows ... who ought to have taken precautions".
+The elimination of the Cairo Gang was seen in Dublin as an intelligence victory.
+British Prime Minister David Lloyd George commented dismissively that his men "... got what they deserved, beaten by counter-jumpers...".
+Winston Churchill, Secretary of State for War and Air in Lloyd George's cabinet, added that they were ".. careless fellows ... who ought to have taken precautions".

 Some Squad members were hanged in 1921 for the killings on Bloody Sunday, including Thomas Whelan and Patrick Moran.